Jabble/tamu-rdm-workshops/modules/data-documentation.md

 This list represents the types of things you would want to know when faced with an unknown dataset.
 Not only is such information incredibly useful if you’re sharing a dataset, but it’s also useful if you plan to reuse a dataset in the future or you are working with a very large dataset.
 Basically, if there’s a chance you won’t remember the details or never knew them in the first place, a data dictionary is needed.

-Can be contained in a readme doc, or seperate thing.
+Can be contained in a readme doc, a seperate file, or as  part of a data spreadsheet. seperate thing.
 Use example from blog
 - Data Ab Initio. [blog](http://dataabinitio.com/?p=454)